rekmus/silgy/README.md

 ## Hello Worlds

-I believe in practical approach.
-In this case it means the simplest way to render HTML on the server side.
-Of course, nothing prevents you from using Silgy for SPA.

 ### Empty application = static web server

 This is just an extremely fast static web server.
 If no resource is requested it'll look for `index.html` in [res](https://github.com/silgy/silgy#res) directory.
 If requested file is not present in `res` nor `resmin`, it'll return 404.